← All Resources

 Example: On a test with mean = 75 and SD = 10, a score of 90 has a z-score of (90 − 75) ÷ 10 = 1.5.
 This means the score is 1.5 standard deviations above average.
 From the normal distribution table, a z-score of 1.5 corresponds to approximately the 93rd percentile — better than 93% of all scores.

-Z-scores solve the comparison problem.
-If you scored 85 on a history test (mean 70, SD 10) and 42 on a chemistry test (mean 35, SD 5), which performance was better?
+Z-scores solve a problem that trips people up all the time.
+Say you scored 85 on a history test (mean 70, SD 10) and 42 on a chemistry test (mean 35, SD 5).
+Which performance was better?
 The history z-score is 1.5; the chemistry z-score is 1.4.
-You performed slightly better on history relative to each class, despite the raw numbers being on completely different scales.
+You actually did slightly better in history relative to each class, despite the raw numbers being on completely different scales.
+That's the power of standardization.
 Use the Z-Score Calculator to convert any value.

 Probability: Quantifying Uncertainty

-Probability is a number between 0 and 1 (or 0% and 100%) that expresses the likelihood of an event occurring.
-0 means impossible; 1 means certain.
+Probability is just a number between 0 and 1 (or 0% and 100%) expressing how likely something is.
+Zero means impossible.
+One means certain.
+Everything interesting happens in between.

 Basic probability: P(event) = favorable outcomes ÷ total outcomes.
 A fair die has P(rolling a 3) = 1/6 ≈ 16.7%.